jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 refactor: make it better
 ==========================

-I just created the same context 3 times.
+I just maked the same context 3 times.
 The ``self.assertRaises`` catches an :ref:`AttributeError` in each case.
 I only need to state it once and place all the lines that can raise the same error underneath it to remove the repetition

 .. code-block:: python